SOMHOLUK/coderco-challenges/challenge-2/challenge-2b/README.md

 <br>

-# 3. Disable password login — enable key-based auth by using the following command in the OpenSSH server’s `sshd_config file`: `PasswordAuthentication no`.
+## 3. Disable password login — enable key-based auth by using the following command in the OpenSSH server’s `sshd_config file`: `PasswordAuthentication no`.

 ![image8](images/ssh2-pic-8.png)

+## 4. Provide your public key for SSH

+Openend a new terminal and ran the following command to get the public key on my laptop :`cat ~/.ssh/id_rsa.pub`